-There are plenty of reasons for that, many which we already laid out.
-But we realized while we told you lots about where to eat, we forgot to tell you what to eat (and why).
-We’re here to right that wrong and share what to eat next time you head to Baja.
+There are plenty of reasons we're swooning over this corner of Mexico, many which we already laid out.
+But we realized while we told you lots about where to eat, we forgot to tell you what to eat.
+We’re here to right that wrong and share what to eat next time you travel to Baja California.

-Following in suit with the climate, the modern cooking draws inspiration from the Mediterranean — as in, high-protein meals with plenty of roasted meat, fresh seafood, and exquisite vegetable preparations.
+Following in suit with the climate, the modern cooking of Baja food draws inspiration from the Mediterranean — as in, high-protein meals with plenty of roasted meat, fresh seafood, and exquisite vegetable preparations.
 Though this high-end, Mexico-meets-Mediterranean cuisine is what the area is becoming known for —- and rightly so —- there are other dishes emblematic of Baja that we wanted to make sure weren’t forgotten.

-Need a new party trick?
-Quiz people as to the origins of the Caesar Salad.
+Need a new cocktail party icebreaker?
+Quiz people on the origins of the Caesar Salad.
 From rigorous (but highly unscientific) research, I can confirm the most answers are Caesar’s Palace in Las Vegas or some random town in Italy.
-Both noble choices, but legend says otherwise because the answer is Caesar’s in Tijuana!
+Both noble choices, but legend says otherwise because the answer is Caesar’s in Tijuana, Mexico!
 The restaurant, which was founded on Avenida Revolucion in 1924 by Italian immigrant Caesar Cardini, was a mainstay of Prohibition-era Tijuana.

-Another bit of food history that often surprises to visitors in Baja is the prevalence of comida China, or Chinese food.
-Mexicali, which is about 90 miles east of Tijuana, is Baja’s comida China epicenter.
+Another bit of food history that often surprises visitors in Baja California is the prevalence of comida china, or Chinese food.
+Mexicali, about 90 miles east of Tijuana, is Baja California’s comida China epicenter.
 In the early 20th century, Chinese workers arrived from China — as well as the United States, thanks to the Chinese Exclusion Act of 1882 — and were contracted to build irrigation systems and other infrastructure.
 Fast forward to today when over 50,000 people in Mexicali claim Chinese ancestry.
 All those immigrants brought their food with them, and, over time, was adapted to fit local Baja food tastes.

 It turns out Baja California is Mexico’s leading producer of mini vegetables, which have become a staple of the region’s modern cooking and has helped set the area apart in using these less-than-traditional Mexican ingredients.
-The family behind Martinez & Sons pioneered this cultivation about 20 years ago, and dishes featuring the brightly-colored and highly flavored minis can be found at Misión 19, Corazon de Tierra, Manzanilla, La Querencia and La Esperanza and at other temples of fine dining in the area.
+The family behind Martinez & Sons pioneered this cultivation about 20 years ago, and authentic Mexican dishes featuring the brightly-colored and highly flavored minis can be found at Misión 19, Corazon de Tierra, Manzanilla, La Querencia and La Esperanza and at other temples of fine dining in the area.
 Healthy dishes never tasted—or looked—so good!

 The original fish taco is made with shark meat, but can also be found with some type of white fish.
-These days Tijuana’s taco scene extends way beyond fish tacos and the city as recognized across the country as a sort of taco epicenter (just go to “Las Ahumaderas” aka taco alley to see what we mean).
+These days Tijuana’s taco scene extends way beyond fish tacos and the city is recognized across the country as a sort of taco epicenter (just go to “Las Ahumaderas” aka taco alley to see what we mean).
 But fish fried in batter and topped with cabbage, salsa, crema and a fresh lime squeeze, it doesn’t get more California — whether Alta or Baja — than the fish taco.

 True, you’ll find aguachile (a sort of Mexican ceviche) served at various street food stands through Baja, but that's an import brought over mostly by the Sinaloan immigrants.
-When it comes to street food and seafood, it's all about the tostada in Baja.
-The tostada is the street food beloved throughout Baja that also helped to put the local cuisine on the map.
+When it comes to authentic Mexican street food and seafood, it's all about the tostadas in Baja.
+The seafood tostada is the Baja street food beloved throughout the region that also helped to put the local cuisine on the map.
 Consisting of a flat, dried tortilla and piled high with fresh seafood in raw or ceviche form, there isn’t a street corner or roadside stand that can’t whip one up.